 Remøy Shipping AS

-The Remøy Shipping brand was established during December 1975 and today it is active within the offshore, seismic, coastguard and chartering markets with strong ties to the oil and gas industry.
-The company is based in Fosnavåg, Norway and currently operates nine vessels including platform supply vessels (PSVs), seismic and seismic support vessels and a coastguard ship.
+Established in Fosnavåg in the final quarter of 1975, the Remøy Shipping brand today is active in the offshore, seismic, coastguard and chartering markets and currently operates 15 vessels.
+Within its fleet are 11 platform supply vessels (PSVs), two seismic support vessels, one coastguard vessel and one research vessel.
 Remøy operates in accordance with national and international laws and regulations, paying particular respect to health and safety, environmental and quality assurance (HSEQ) practices.
-It is ISM compliant and holds ISO 9001-2008 (quality management) and ISO 14001-2004 (environmental management) certification in accordance with the Norwegian classification society Det Norske Veritas (DNV).
+It is ISM compliant and holds ISO 9001-2008 (quality management) and ISO 14001- 2004 (environmental management) certification in accordance with the Norwegian classification society Det Norske Veritas (DNV GL).

 Remøy Shipping AS